-A low-cost asset is a depreciating asset whose cost at the end of the year in which you start to use it is less than \$1,000 (excluding input tax credit entitlements).
-A lowvalue asset is a depreciating asset that is not a low-cost asset but that has an opening adjustable value of less than \$1,000, and for which you have worked out any available deductions for decline in value for a previous income year under the diminishing value method.
+A low-cost asset is a depreciating asset whose cost at the end of the year in which you start to use it, or have it installed ready for use, is less than \$1,000 (excluding input tax credit entitlements and a horticultural plant).
+A low-value asset is a depreciating asset that is not a low-cost asset but that has an opening adjustable value of less than \$1,000, and for which you have worked out any available deductions for decline in value for a previous income year under the diminishing value method.

 The adjustable value of a depreciating asset is its cost (excluding any input tax credit entitlements) less its decline in value since you first used it or installed it ready for use for any purpose, including a private purpose.
-Once you choose to create a low-value pool and a lowcost asset is allocated to the pool, you must pool all other low-cost assets that you start to hold in that income year and in later income years.
+Once you choose to create a low-value pool and a low-cost asset is allocated to the pool, you must pool all other low-cost assets that you start to hold in that income year and in later income years.
 However, this rule does not apply to low-value assets.
 You can decide whether to allocate low-value assets to the pool on an asset-by-asset basis.
 Once you have allocated an asset to the pool, it remains in the pool.